 Also, when we over exfoliate our skin, or use strong acids like glycolic acid on sensitive skin - it strips off the essential oils that your skin naturally produces that give that glow to your skin.
 So it is important to use a gentle cleanser and exfoliate 1-2 times a week (or once a month if your skin is too sensitive).

 Which deficiency causes dull skin

-Deficiency of vitamin B-9 (folic acid) and B-12 (cobalamin) can lead to pigmentation of the skin that eventually makes the skin look dull and patchy.
+Deficiency of Vitamin B complex (vitamin B-9 aka folic acid and B-12 aka cobalamin) can lead to pigmentation of the skin that eventually makes the skin look dull and patchy.
+Deficiency of Vitamin C causes dull, dry and sagging skin as Vitamin C is responsible for collagen production which gives the skin elasticity.
 In order to combat this deficiency, add vegetables and fruits into your diet.

 What to eat for dull skin

 Apart from the skin care routine for dull skin, you also want to take care of your diet.
 You need to have a good enough protein in your diet.

 Majority of your skin is protein and water.
 If you have less protein or water than you need, the least important organ of your entire body is your skin.
 Everything is more important than your skin.
 When you are dehydrated or you have not had enough protein, that’s where you are going to see it first - your skin.